rania3103/ebay-women-fragrance-analysis/README.md

 <img src="perfume.jpg">

 ## Overview 🔍
 This repository contains an analysis of women's fragrance sales data from eBay in 2024.
 The dataset was obtained from Kaggle.
-The analysis aims to uncover trends and insights.
+The analysis aims to uncover trends and insights that can help understand consumer behavior and market dynamics in the e-commerce sector for women's fragrances.

 ## Dataset 🗂️
 The dataset used for this analysis can be found on Kaggle [here](https://www.kaggle.com/datasets/kanchana1990/perfume-e-commerce-dataset-2024/data).